RHsyseng/telco-operations/hypershift/baremetal/none.md

 ## **Hypershift Operator requirements**

 * cluster-admin access to an OpenShift Cluster (We tested it with 4.9.17) to deploy the CRDs + operator
+* 1 filesystem type Persistent Volume (4Gi minimum) to store the `etcd` database for demo purposes (3x for 'production' environments)

 ## **Hypershift Operator installation**